getsolus/help-center-docs/docs/user/troubleshooting/index.md

 To run database recovery, run `sudo eopkg rdb` in the terminal and then updates should function correctly.

-### eopkg check shows broken packages
+### `eopkg check` shows broken packages

-`eopkg check` checks the sha256sums of files on disk versus what was originally installed by the original .eopkg file.
-In some cases (for example .pyc files), these files will be modified in the normal operation of Solus.
+`eopkg check` checks the sha256 checksums of files on disk versus what was originally installed by the original `.eopkg` file.
+In some cases (for example `.pyc` files), these files will be modified in the normal operation of Solus.
 If after reinstalling a package it remains broken, then it's likely nothing to worry about (there are no exceptions made in `eopkg check` for files that are expected to change from use).
 When reinstalling broken packages, (per above) it only needs to be run once.

 ## Updated system and having issues